canaanalan/canaan-rwa-playwright-migration/README.md

 This is a portfolio project built around the Cypress Real World App, reworked into a Playwright-centered automation and reliability framework.

-The goal is not to pretend this is a brand-new fintech app, or to write a basic "Cypress to Playwright" tutorial.
-The goal is to show how I think about QA automation at the system level: test architecture, app startup reliability, seeded data, API-first migration, CI feedback, readable artifacts, and practical tradeoffs.
+Showcasing QA automation at the system level: test architecture, app startup reliability, seeded data, API-first migration, CI feedback, readable artifacts, and practical tradeoffs.

-Small but important note: I do not own the original frontend application code.
 The base app comes from the Cypress Real World App.
-For this project, I simplified and personalized parts of the app design, removed some legacy surface area, and built a Playwright migration/reliability layer around it.
+For this project, I reworked the original application, removed legacy surface area, and built a Playwright migration/reliability layer around it.

 ## What This Project Shows